chizo4/chizo4/README.md

 </h1>

 <p align="center">
-  I'm a Computer Science student at the <a href="https://www.sheffield.ac.uk/">University of Sheffield</a>, who is enthusiastic about machine learning, entrepreneurship and science.
-My goal is to contribute to the sustainable development of the world through the use of AI!
+  I'm a Computer Science student at the <a href="https://www.sheffield.ac.uk/">University of Sheffield</a>, who is enthusiastic about machine learning, science and sports.
+My goal is to deliver high quality software products and seek AI-based solutions that enhance the quality of our lives without replacing us!
 Find out more below...
 </p>

 <div align="center">